blackalice/ddr-dan-tool/README.md

     `playtype` query parameter (`SP` or `DP`) to choose which table is parsed.
 The response is JSON in BATCH-MANUAL format.

-4. The Settings page includes an upload form that sends a Ganymede HTML file to this endpoint.
+4. The Settings page provides a single upload box that accepts either a JSON score dump or a raw Ganymede HTML file.
+When uploading HTML, choose SP or DP to match the table type.
 Scores parsed as SP or DP are stored separately and will only appear when that play style is selected.

 The Worker configuration in `wrangler.jsonc` sets `not_found_handling` to `single_page_application` so that React Router can handle client-side routes.